 The Shelter is a completely voluntary program for young people 13 to 17 years old.
-They may stay for up to three weeks and during that time, in addition to safe shelter, food and clothing; each youth receives intensive individua, group and family counseling and help keeping up with their education.
+They may stay for up to three weeks at a time.
+In addition to safe shelter, food and clothing, each teen receives intensive individual, group and family counseling and help keeping up with their education.

 "Jenna" found us after she had been on the run for five days.

 Established in 1972, the Emergency Shelter for Teenagers in Vienna, Virginia remains the only shelter of its kind in the Washington, DC Area.
-There were five other shelters similar to ours located in Maryland, Virginia and Washington DC, but over the past ten years, all five have closed their doors.
+There were five other shelters similar to ours located in Northern Virginia, but over the past ten years, all five have closed their doors.
 The next closest shelter like ours in the state of Virginia is located in Virginia Beach.